Why do some relationships break up and others last a lifetime?

 - give up your fantasies of harmony without struggle

 - surrender to life just the way it is

 As simple as that sounds, actually getting through the power struggle stage is not an easy ride for most couples.

 It’s all too easy for one person to quit half way along the journey and end the relationship, because it just too much hard work.

-In reality, when someone quits a relationship midway through the Power Struggle, they are often just unwilling to confront aspects of themselves that may be too painful to face.
+In reality, when one partner quits the relationship midway through the Power Struggle, they’re usually unwilling to face aspects of themselves that feel too scary to face confront.

 So what can you look forward to beyond the Power Struggle?

 The thrill of being in love returns and if you’ve completed the Power Struggle stage, it returns in an even deeper, more mature form than in the Romance stage.

 In this stage, it finally becomes very clear that you’re never ever going to succeed in changing your partner and you’ve given up the desire to.

 You’re OK with your partner being different from you.
 You both have clear boundaries and you need to learn mutual respect.
 If you don’t, you go back to the Power Struggle.